Uses of the curved line in music

 The portamento mark

-Instead of jumping cleanly the singer is to slide from the one note to the other, taking all intervening pitches en route (see Figure 5).
+Instead of jumping cleanly the singer is to slide from the one note to the other, taking all intervening pitches en route (Fig 5).
 The same effect is possible on bowed instruments, but here a waving line is sometimes the indication.
 See separate article on portamento.